2026-06-02

 • Dataset: EMPIAR-10028, the Plasmodium falciparum 80S ribosome — the dataset the RELION team and every GPU vendor benchmark on.
 105,247 pre-extracted particles, box 360 px, 1.34 Å/px.
 We run the canonical benchmark job verbatim: relion_refine 3D classification, K=6, 25 iterations.

-• 1× A10G: 197 m 51 s (g5 spot), exit 0, converged to 9.65 Å, peak GPU memory 21.5 GB / 23 GB.
+• 1× A10G: 198 m 51 s (g5 spot), exit 0, dominant class to rlnCurrentResolution 9.65 Å (the per-iteration alignment limit, not a gold-standard FSC resolution — see Correctness), peak GPU memory 21.5 GB / 23 GB.

 • 4× A10G: 95 m 38 smpirun -n 5, 4 ranks mapped 1:1 to 4 A10Gs inside one pod.
-2.07× speedup (sub-linear, exactly as the literature predicts).
+2.07× speedup (sub-linear, in the same band as the published curves).

-• n: headline 1× A10G is n=2 (198 m 51 s / 198 m 56 s — ~0.5% spread); a 3rd rep is running.
+• n: headline 1× A10G is n=2 (198 m 51 s / 198 m 56 s — ~0.5% spread); we attempted n=3 but the third replicate kept getting reclaimed on spot and was abandoned.
 Scaling and CPU runs n=1.

 Setup

 Target.
 The Plasmodium falciparum 80S ribosome (Wong et al., eLife 2014).
-Deliberately the canonical, well-behaved benchmark — the right fixture for proving the managed pipeline produces a correct, literature-grade reconstruction, not a claim about solving hard novel structures.
+Deliberately the canonical, well-behaved benchmark — the right fixture for proving the managed pipeline produces correct, literature-grade results, not a claim about solving hard novel structures.
 The whole point of EMPIAR-10028 is that there are published wall-clock numbers for the identical job on other GPUs, so our A10G number slots into a recognized table.

 Data.
 We download the MRC-LMB relion_benchmark package (47 GiB, pre-extracted particles + the emd_2660.map reference) — not the 1.2 TB raw EMPIAR deposit.
 So we run classification directly, no motion-correction / CTF / picking / extraction pipeline.
 105,247 particles, box 360, 1.34 Å/px, staged once to the cluster's EFS.